hood-network/patchcord/docs/admin_api.md

 ### GET `/guilds/<guild_id>`

 Returns a partial guild object.
+Gives a 404 when the guild is not found.

 ### PATCH `/guilds/<guild_id>`